Banker Vamini Sethi Tells Us How She Pedalled From Work To The Siachen Glacier

 - IWB Post

 “May your trails be crooked, winding, dangerous, leading to the most amazing view.
 May your mountains rise into and above the clouds,” said Edward Abbey.

 Beaches and mountains are my peacekeepers.
 The moment I hear about a vacation, I quickly pack my travel bag and wear my shoes to run to the horizon and hug it like never before.

 But there are some who push themselves ahead of their comfort zones and explore their core strength to extremes.

 Vamini Sethi is a case in point.
-Balancing the banker and the cyclist in her heart, she trekked to the Siachen Glacier last year.
-Yes, the Siachen.
-The only civilian woman to trek to the Siachen, Vamini’s application was rejected thrice.
+Balancing the banker and the cyclist in her heart, she trekked to the Siachen Glacier in 2017.
+The only civilian woman to trek to the Siachen, Vamini’s application had been rejected thrice.

-In a very high-spirited and motivational conversation with us, Vamini shared her Siachen chapter with us.
+In a very high-spirited and motivational conversation, Vamini shared her Siachen chapter with us.
 Excerpts:

 When & how did the cycling bug bite you?

 I have been a very passionate rider since childhood.
 I used to cycle around the colony with the group of my friends.
 But since I was an ardent rider, I used to leave them behind to face the next obstacles which were flyovers and highways.
 In fact, there were times when I used to ride pillion with my one-year-old brother at flyovers and used to get scolded for the same.

 When I grew up, I quit cycling.
 It was only in 2011 that I signed up for a cyclotron and pursued my most cherished passion again.